 Repair travertine floor chips and cracks yourself and save money.
 Unlike its installation, travertine floors can easily be repaired and maintained.
 Travertine is a durable natural rock with exceptional elegance that stands the test of time.
 However, sometimes cracks may appear in travertine flooring, which can be repaired with perfection, leaving no traces of repair.
 Follow the simple steps mentioned below to get excellent results that would look like a professional job.

 Step 1 - Check the Flooring

 If you are repairing a single crack, run a quick check of the entire flooring to detect any non-prominent cracks that you can repair alongside.
-Repairing small cracks would discourage them from opening further and make the repair work less noticeable.
+Repairing small cracks would discourage them from opening further and make them less noticeable.

 Widened cracks serve as a home to dirt, which accumulates in the cracks to escape usual cleaning.
 Use a scrub brush to scratch out these dirt particles from the depth of the crack.
 Make sure that while scrubbing, you do not harm the flooring.
-Unnecessarily scrubbing an undamaged floor will affect the polish finishing of the floor.
+Scrubbing an undamaged floor can affect the polish finishing of the floor.
 After scrubbing, use a vacuum cleaner to suck out the dirt particles.

 Step 3 - Fill in the Cracks

 Choose a suitable filling medium like grout, epoxy, or tile caulk to fill in the cracks.
 Travertine comes in a variety of colors, with the more common ones being walnut, gold, beige, or ivory.
 Use similar color as that of your flooring tiles to mix in the filling medium you choose.
 The similarity of your tile color with that of your filling medium holds the key to a professional-looking repair.
 The more appropriate the match, the harder it will be to detect repair work once you will be done.